martijnsark/TicTacToe_in_Python/README.md

 https://thepythoncode.com/article/make-a-tic-tac-toe-game-pygame-in-python

-I ended up using their icon assets and, i used their script at the bottom of the website as my baseline to base my game off.
+Ultimately, I used their icons and their script at the bottom of the website as the basis for my game.

 <img width="600" height="400" src="Readme_Images/v1credit.png" alt="image">